-Cities, Politics and Economy (CPEG)
+Cities, Politics and Economies (CPEG)

 Drawing on Manchester Geography’s international reputation for agenda-setting research, the group provides a forum to explore, analyse and address contemporary political, economic and urban challenges.

 The group also forms a core part of the Manchester Urban Institute (MUI).

 From analysing the construction and performance of diverse identities, territories and economies, to the nature and mobility of policy and politics, the effects of austerity, injustice and inequality, and the imagination of alternative, sustainable, and socially just futures, the group develops original understandings of how cities, economies, and political practices are assembled, mobilised, mediated, contested and governed.